metabrainz/troi-recommendation-playground/docs/lb_radio.rst

 ::

-  tag:punk
+  tag:(punk)
   #punk

-But with spaces or non-latin unicode characters, wrap it in ():
+But with spaces or non-latin unicode characters, wrap it in () and use the full tag element name:

 ::